near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 > - The optimize step took almost `3 seconds`, about 10X unoptimized time
 > - The size of this file is _also_ about `15kb` although `.wasm` file sizes will diverge by 5X with increased contract complexity

+**A brief aside**

+_Which folder should I be in while running these commands?_

+Almost all terminal commands in this workshop should be executed in the repository's **root folder**.

+The *only* 2 cases when it's useful to execute a command in a sample project folder are
+- if you want to generate the `.wat` file or
+- if you want to run simulation tests (more on this later)

+_Compiling AssemblyScript?_

+If you're curious about the differences between the two compilation processes used above, take a look at the file called `asconfig.js` (in the repository root folder) where you'll find two functions, `compileReadable` and `compileOptimized`.
+You'll find the functions differ in switches passed to the compiler.
+You could try changing the switches to see the difference in output.

+_Using Gitpod?_

+Please feel encouraged to edit any and all files in this repo while you explore.
+A reset of this environment is just a click away: just head back to the main `README` and reopen this workshop in Gitpod if you ever get stuck.

-## Testing
+## Test

 There are three classes of tests presented here:

 - **Unit** tests exercise the methods and models of your contract
-- **Simulation** tests provide fine-grained control over economics, contract state and execution context
+- **Simulation** tests provide fine-grained control over contract state, execution context and even network economics
 - **Integration** tests get as close to production as possible with deployment to a local node, BetaNet or TestNet

-See `package.json` for various test scripts.
+We will explore each of these in turn.

 ### Unit Tests

-Unit tests are written using [`as-pect`](https://github.com/jtenner/as-pect) which provides blazing 🔥 fast testing with AssemblyScript.
+Unit tests are written using [`as-pect`](https://github.com/jtenner/as-pect) which provides "blazing 🔥 fast testing with AssemblyScript".

 To see unit tests for this contract run